eikehmueller/IncompressibleEulerHDG/README.md

 Implementation for several advanced discretisation methods and timestepping methods for the incompressible Euler equations.

 ## Overview
 The goal of this work is to implement higher order hybridisable DG discretisations in space and time for the incompressible Euler equations similar to what has been done in [Ueckermann and Lermusiaux (2016)](https://www.sciencedirect.com/science/article/pii/S0021999115007688?casa_token=aQP8a2IuX-MAAAAA:7KlvJnlSAoFO229d61uDrHxbyoJiYnoeE7laDV0pfrGDENnq4cmYVRGkXLTZuZnbmkX19hF_lQ) for the incompressible Navier Stokes equations.
-This is achieved by extending the methods in [Guzmán,Shu,Sequeira (2017)](https://academic.oup.com/imajna/article/37/4/1733/2670304?login=false).
+This is achieved by extending the methods in [Guzmán, Shu, Sequeira (2017)](https://academic.oup.com/imajna/article/37/4/1733/2670304?login=false).

 ### Mathematical details